learn-co-curriculum/react-hooks-redux-crud-lab/README.md

 _and_ their specific reviews.
 Take note of the structure of this app - containers can end up _anywhere_ in an app, even nested way down the component tree.
-This set up can feel a bit counterintuitive initially since we could have a presentational component has a container component as a child, but the benefit is that _none_ of the non-container components have any code related to Redux!
+This set up can feel a bit counterintuitive initially since we could have a presentational component that has a container component as a child, but the benefit is that _none_ of the non-container components have any code related to Redux!
 They're just firing props!